Description

-The Oxford Shoulder Score (OSS) is an assessment tool designed to evaluate the impact of shoulder conditions on an individual’s daily functioning and well-being.
+The Oxford Shoulder Score (OSS-12) is a patient-reported assessment instrument designed to evaluate the impact of shoulder conditions on an individual’s daily functioning and well-being.

 Objective

-The primary aim of the OSS is to provide a quantitative measure of shoulder functional capacity and shoulder-related health quality of life.
-The scale assists in evaluating the effectiveness of treatments, monitoring progress, and identifying areas needing further intervention.
+The primary objective of the OSS-12 is to provide a quantitative measure of shoulder functional ability and the impact of shoulder-related pain on quality of life.

 References